Is Lightsaber Combat a Martial Art?

 Efforts to legitimize lightsaber combat include hosting formal competitions, developing standardized training programs and gaining recognition from martial arts organizations.
 These efforts help to elevate the practice and showcase its technical and cultural merits.
 Increased media coverage and positive public reception can also contribute to greater acceptance and appreciation of lightsaber combat as a legitimate martial art.

-Final Thoughts on Lightsaber Combat as a Martial Art
+Is Lightsaber Combat a Legitimate Martial Art?

 Is lightsaber combat a martial art?
 The answer is almost certainly yes.
 Lightsaber combat is considered a martial art because it incorporates techniques from traditional martial arts and creates meaningful experiences for its practitioners.
 Students find personal and social value in it, similar to those found in traditional martial arts.